 Q: What can we expect from your solo show in April 2020 at our gallery?

-When one goes to an exhibition, one expects to contemplate some intelectual suggestive beauty.
+When one goes to an exhibition, one expects to contemplate some intellectual suggestive beauty.